Lake Temescal: Present-day function

 The lake currently supports an artificial recreational beach and is stocked periodically with rainbow trout, largemouth bass, redear sunfish, bluegill, and catfish.
 The park is open to all visitors from 5 am to 10 pm, and receives around 200,000 visitors a year.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lake Temescal based on levels of mercury or PCBs found in fish caught from this water body.

 The lake is constantly becoming shallower due to sediment runoff and must be periodically dredged.
 Today it is approximately 20 ft at its deepest point; previously it was 80 ft deep.

 Since the dam crosses the Hayward Fault, there is a possibility of dam failure in the event of an earthquake, which would cause serious flooding in parts of Oakland, Berkeley, and Emeryville.
 However, due to the additional fill placed between the dam and Highway 24, any hydraulic failure is now unlikely.

 During the 1991 Oakland firestorm, water-equipped helicopters refilled at Lake Temescal, largely draining it.

 The beach house is available for event rentals, such as weddings.

-As of 2014, the park's beach and swim area were periodically closed on and off due to an outbreak of blue green algae, but in 2022, they were reopened to the public.
+The park's beach and swim area have periodically closed on and off due to an outbreaks of toxic blue-green algae that is hazardous to humans and pets.